Martie Rose Mendoza

 James Patterson is Crown Counsel with the Province of British Columbia's Criminal Justice Branch in Terrace.
 Previously, he practiced with a small Vancouver firm, primarily in the fields of criminal and administrative law.
 While a law student, James volunteered with Helping Hoops, a Melbourne-based non- profit organization that provides basketball programs for disadvantaged and disabled children.
 Following his graduation, James interned with the Promise of Justice Initiative, a non-profit organization that represents inmates on Death Row in Louisiana.
 His interest in Parkinson’s disease and the Society spans many years and he supports family members who live with the diagnosis.

 Cecil (Cec) Primeau, CPA, CMA, MBA.
 Currently an independent business consultant and coach, Cec's background combines a unique combination of management, financial and information technology skills.
 He has held senior management positions in a broad range of industries including clean technology and a telecom software start-up, helping take the company from start-up to sale in excess of $20m.
 Over the years, he has been involved volunteering with children's sports, interests, and schools including serving as a school board trustee.
 Further to his interest in giving back to the community, Cec was invited to join the Board of Parkinson Society British Columbia.

-Elisabeth (Liz) Sadowski is an associate lawyer at Richards Buell Sutton LLP in downtown Vancouver.
+Elisabeth (Liz) Sadowski is an associate lawyer at Brain & Injury Law - Collette Parsons Corrin LLP in downtown Vancouver.
 Her main areas of practice are personal injury and medical negligence.
 Liz is very active in the legal community including serving as the second vice-president of the Trial Lawyers Association of BC.
-Outside of law, she has been on the board of the non-profit organization, CLICK (Contributing to the Lives of Inner City Kids) for over four years.
+Outside of law, she has been on the board of the non-profit organization, CLICK (Contributing to the Lives of Inner City Kids) for over six years.
 She joined the board of Parkinson Society BC because her father, a neurologist for over 40 years, has the disease.